 Almost all pets at some time during their life will get a disease, infection, or have some sort of accident and that means a trip to the vet.

-Also, depending on your pets health, this can be even more expensive if they need specific specialist treatment or surgery.
+Depending on your pets health this can be even more expensive if they need specific specialist treatment or surgery.

-Imagine for a moment you precious pup is severely injured in a dog attack.
-This recently happened to a relative of mine.
+Imagine for a moment your precious pup is severely injured in a dog fight.
+This recently happened to a friend of mine.

 She was outside throwing the ball to her dog as she does nearly every day.

-She had heard, then seen two dogs who were aggressively barking from behind a fence and decided to bring her dog in, but before she could get inside the two dogs hopped the fence and ran into her yard severely attacking her dog.
+She had heard, then seen two dogs aggressively barking from behind the fence and decided to bring her dog indoors as a precaution.

 It took only moments for this to happen.